suvraadeep/portfolio/_pages/about.md

 Beyond academics, I enjoy solving puzzles, engaging in thought-provoking discussions, and maintaining an active lifestyle through swimming.
 I also love sharing knowledge through blogs, helping others navigate the world of ML.

 ## Updates
+- **March 2025** – Secured 3rd place at ImpactHacks 2025 with *Omni Assistant*, an agentic platform designed as a one-stop solution to democratize Generative AI for everyone.
 - **February 2025** – Started working at **Research Commons**, developing AI agents for financial applications.
 - **January 2025** – Selected as an **AI Research Intern at IBM Research, Bangalore**.
 - **November 2024** – Achieved **2x Kaggle Grandmaster**, ranking in the top 0.01% globally.